-- a) Clutch system (wet or dry type) and the method of operation (by cable or hydraulic) must remain as homologated. - b) Friction and drive discs may be changed. - c) Clutch springs my be changed. - d) The clutch basket (outer) must be the originally fitted and homologated part but may be reinforced. - e) The original clutch inner assembly may be modified or replaced by an aftermarket clutch from IDM series partners, also including back torque limiting capabilities (slipper type). - f) No power source (i.e. hydraulic or electric) can be used for gear selection, if not installed in the homologated model for road use.
+- a) Clutch system (wet or dry type) and the method of operation (by cable or hydraulic) must remain as homologated. - b) Friction and drive discs may be changed. - c) Clutch springs my be changed. - d) The clutch basket (outer) must be the originally fitted and homologated part but may be reinforced. - e) The original clutch inner assembly may be modified or replaced by an aftermarket clutch from IDM series partners according to the IDM Eligible Parts List, also including back torque limiting capabilities (slipper type).

+f) No power source (i.e. hydraulic or electric) can be used for gear selection, if not installed in the homologated model for road use.
 Human power is excluded from the ban.